Liquidations

 • Liquidations are processed atomically within the same block.

-• Orders are matched by price-time priority, just like normal trades.
+• Orders are matched against the resting order book by price-time priority, just like normal trades.

 • All collateral above maintenance margin is returned to the trader after settlement.